ActioPtyLtd/datapipes-examples/README.md

 Tasks at a high level can be of either extract, transform or load type:

-* Extractors - query data sources to create a stream of data
+* Extractors - interact with DataSources to extract a stream of DOMs
-* Transformers - transform the incoming stream of data
+* Transformers - transform the incoming DOMs
-* Loaders - push the incoming stream of data to data sources
+* Loaders - interact with DataSources to load data into them

-Tasks go through a life cycle in order or:
+Tasks go through a life cycle in order of:

 1. Initialise
 2. Process incoming DOMs, optionally generate further DOMs